mtsch/mtsch-vcvrack-plugins/README.md

 Add, subtract or mute signals.

-Note that this adds the signals directly, so make sure to attentuate the output signal when adding audio signals.
+Note that this adds the signals directly, so make sure to attenuate the output signal when adding audio signals.

 ## Thanks